wil-gerard/openloop-coding-challenge/README.md

 ## About The Project

 This project was completed for the software engineer application process at [OpenLoop Health](https://openloophealth.com/).
-I was tasked with building a form that displays the user's inputed first name, last name, email, and note.
+The challenge was to build a form with validation that adds information to a list and allows the user to remove the information.

 The developer: